janosmiko/janosmiko.github.io/content/homepage/experiences.md

     dates: "2020 - Present"
     location: Budapest/Szeged - HU | Remote
     writeup: |
-      - Working on making the Ticketing Platform more stable, scalable and secure.
+      - Making the Ticketing Platform more stable, scalable and secure.
         (Securing the platform for ISO27001 and other security standards.)
-      - I'm implementing the infrastructure for new components.
+      - Planning and implementing the infrastructure of new components.
       - Constantly monitoring their cloud costs for possible saving opportunities.

   - title: DevOps Consultant